SenseLogic/PENDOWN/README.md

 pendown --process --writer --style --path ../ document.pd document.html
 ```

-Converts a Pendown file to a HTML file which imports the Pendown style file and can be loaded in LibreOffice Writer.
+Converts a Pendown file to a HTML file which can be loaded in LibreOffice Writer.

 ```bash
 pendown --script --style --path ../ document.pd document.html